-On July 26, 2022, our Board of Directors approved a stock repurchase program of up to \$50.0 million, which is expected to be in effect until July 26, 2023, or until the approved dollar amount has been used to repurchase shares (the "Repurchase Program").
+On July 26, 2022, our Board of Directors approved the Repurchase Program of up to \$50.0 million, which was expected to be in effect until July 26, 2023, or until the approved dollar amount had been used to repurchase shares.
+On July 25, 2023, our Board of Directors renewed the Repurchase Program of up to \$50.0 million, which is expected to be in effect until July 31, 2024, or until the approved dollar amount has been used to repurchase shares.
 Pursuant to the Repurchase Program, we may repurchase shares of our common stock in amounts, at prices and at such times as we deem appropriate, subject to market conditions and other considerations, including all applicable legal requirements.
 Repurchases may include purchases on the open market or privately negotiated transactions, under Rule 10b5-1 trading plans, under accelerated share repurchase programs, in tender offers and otherwise.
 The Repurchase Program does not obligate us to acquire any particular amount of shares of our common stock and may be modified or suspended at any time at our discretion.
-We did not conduct any repurchases under the Repurchase Program during the three months ended March 31, 2023.
+During the three months ended September 30, 2023, we tid not repurchase any shares through the Repurchase Program.
+During the nine months ended September 30, 2023, we repurchased a total of 535,965 shares of our common stock in the open market for an aggregate purchase price of approximately \$4.6 million, including expenses paid.
+The shares were repurchased at an average price of \$8.58 per share, including expenses paid.